Ride Leader Guidelines

 1. Familiarise yourself with the Victorian Road Law for Cyclists.
 An easy-to-read pdf guide is available from the Victoria Law Foundation: http://www.victorialawfoundation.org.au/sites/default/files/resources/Bike_Law_0.pdf

 2. Ensure that your bike is in good repair.
-You should have a bell, pump, puncture repair kit or spare tube, tyre levers, a water bottle and clothing appropriate to the weather conditions.
+You should have a bell, pump, puncture repair kit or spare tube, tyre levers, a water bottle and clothing appropriate to the weather conditions and your own first aid equipment.

 3. Be seen and be safe - consider the visibility of your clothing and the use of your bike light on busy roads, dull days and wet weather.